A company in Estonia is looking at supercapacitors to replace lead-acid batteries

 Affected by this news, A-share super capacitor concept stocks strengthened.
 As of February 24, Tongfeng electronic obtained trading board for four consecutive days, and Siyuan electric completed two trading boards within three days.
 Xinzhu shares, Taier shares, Jianghai shares, Cairn shares and other stocks were trading.
 Wind data showed that the super capacitor index rose 5.61%.
 James Frith, an energy storage analyst at Bloomberg, believes the technology could be useful for tasks such as regenerating energy from brakes and perhaps working with lithium-ion batteries.
 However, this is only one of the few viable approaches in the industry.

-"Over the years, there has been a strong interest in supercapacitors.
-The problem is that the price of lithium-ion batteries is falling very fast. " Frith said.
 To replace lead-acid batteries, skeleton is working with some of Europe's major automakers, Mr. madyback said.
 Its products have an energy density of 60 watt hours per kilogram, exceeding that of ordinary lead-acid batteries.
 He said that their raw material is a patented graphene composite material, which has a cost advantage not only compared with lead acid, but also compared with lithium-ion batteries in the long run.

 "If you look at the supply of cobalt, lithium, nickel and manganese, sooner or later there will be a major bottleneck in electrification.
 Of course, there's a problem with lead.
 It's toxic and the manufacturing process is harmful to the environment. " Maddy Burke said.